 Various ideas exist regarding the origin of the Aryans, their migration, and their potential invasion of the Indian Subcontinent.

-- European theory is supported by Sir William Jones, Giles (Hungary), Shroeder (France), and Morgan (Western Siberia).
+- European theory is supported by Sir William Jones, Giles (Hungary), Schroeder (France), and Morgan (Western Siberia).
 According to this idea, the Aryans who migrated to India were an offshoot of the Aryans who lived in Europe and travelled to other locations.

-The most important source of knowledge regarding the Vedic civilisation is the Vedic literature.
+The most important source of knowledge regarding the Vedic civilization is the Vedic literature.
 Veda is a word that means knowledge.
 The Vedic literature has developed over many years and has been passed down orally from generation to generation.
 The earliest surviving manuscript dates back to the eleventh century and was created after they had been collected and written down.